tlourenco/AeroQual_raspi/README.md

 # AeroQual + raspberry

-Loggin the data from AeroQual to raspbarry.
+Loggin the data from AeroQual to Raspberry PI by I2C comunication.

 ## Compatibilities
 .+ S500.